 By attending these schools, Carpet Cleaners are taught about fiber identification, carpet construction, cleaning chemistry, cleaning methods, and professionalism.

 There are several levels of Certification.
 I hold the Journeyman Technician.
-I have had my Certification since 1990 and every two years I must re-test to keep my Certification active.
+I have had my Certification since 1990.

 It means that a Certified Carpet Cleaner knows the right way to perform cleaning procedures and about chemistry.
 It means that a Certified Carpet Cleaner is working together with other Certifed Carpet Cleaners to raise the standards of Carpet Cleaning in general, therefore providing you with a high quality product!